For engineering teams that do not have a dedicated SRE.

 Three shifts make the memory layer possible now

-A modern model can read an incident timeline, chat thread, deploy log, and Sentry trace, then produce a post-mortem an engineer would edit, not rewrite.
+A modern model can read an incident timeline, chat thread, deploy log, and Sentry trace, then produce a post-mortem you would edit, not rewrite.
 That quality bar did not exist a few years ago.

 Incident tooling has fragmented.
-A typical mid-market team has post-mortems in PagerDuty, incident.io, Rootly, old GitHub repos, Notion, and Google Docs.
+A typical engineering team has post-mortems in PagerDuty, incident.io, Rootly, old GitHub repos, Notion, and Google Docs.
 No single vendor will ever ingest from competitors.
-That fragmentation is the opening for a Switzerland memory layer.
+That fragmentation is the opening for a neutral memory layer.